 - Internal control consulting

 While tax-exempt nonprofit organizations generally do not pay federal taxes, most do have to file an informational return with the IRS called a Form 990.
 This form allows the IRS and the public to evaluate your nonprofit’s operations and includes information on your organization’s mission, programs, and finances.

 Filing an informational return is much different from filing taxes as an individual or even as a business.
 At Steward Ingram & Cooper PLLC, we help nonprofit organizations like yours complete your informational return.
-We assist clients in Raleigh, Cary, Garner, Wake Forest, Wilson, and surrounding areas.
+We assist clients in Raleigh, Cary, Durham, Garner, Wake Forest, Wilson, and surrounding areas.